-Guidance given in this clause is relevant for all tanks, though specific criteria are noted for tanks below 4 tonnes LPG capacity (9000 litres).
-For guidance for larger installations, in excess of 4 tonnes LPG capacity, reference should be made to the relevant Part of the Code of Practice.
+Guidance given in this clause is relevant for all tanks, though specific criteria are noted for tanks below 4 tonnes (9000 litres) LPG capacity.
+LPG storage tanks in excess of 4 tonnes LPG capacity are uncommon in domestic applications.
+Guidance for larger installations is contained within the relevant Part of the Code of Practice.

 Every tank should be separated from a building, boundary, or fixed source of ignition, to:

 in the event of fire, reduce the risk of fire spreading to the tank and

 enable safe dispersal in the event of venting or leaks.